xiazi777/CLFI-Net/README.md

 Other dependencies (e.g., torchvision), see requirements.txt.<br>
 For pip users, please type the command
 ## pip install -r requirements.txt.
+Download the backbone pre-training file and save it to the appropriate location, the download link is as follows：

 ## Datasets
 Here are the download links for each dataset, and the division of the datasets is detailed in the article.<br>